Wanda Hawley: Life and career

 By late 1931, she was working for a cosmetic company.
 Her husband's divorce petition of 1933 stated she was then living in Seattle, her childhood home.
 She demonstrated and sold dresses in a department store in Tacoma, Washington.
 It is likely that she met her third husband, Jack Richey, in either Los Angeles or Seattle, as his 1920 census record has him living in the former and his 1930 census records show him living in the latter.
 She married Jack in 1938 in Roosevelt County, New Mexico and in 1940 they were living in Roswell, New Mexico, according to civic and census records; Jack promoted oil leases.

 Contemporaneous Hollywood gossip columns report her living in Hollywood in 1941, Seattle in 1942 and Twin Falls, Idaho in 1943.
 By 1945 and the early 1950s, Twins Falls newspaper accounts describe and depict her looking happy in middle-class life, occasionally promoting local events, such as a local performance of a stage version of Peg O' My Heart, she having been made famous in the movie version of 1922.
 She is known to have enjoyed composing music; she and Jack copyrighted a song in 1945.
 She and Jack were traveling in Boise when he died of a heart attack in 1957.

-She died in 1963, aged 67, in Los Angeles and is interred in the Abbey of the Psalms in Hollywood Forever Cemetery.